Arlanthir/notes/CardMagic.md

 1. The _patter_, story and personality of each performance is what makes it enjoyable and memorable.
 2. Never announce your intention until all preliminary actions which make it possible are completed.
 3. Never repeat a trick without replicating it by a different method.
-4. Think of the sleights as your safety net in case the misdirection goes wrong.
+4. Think of the sleights as *your safety net in case the misdirection goes wrong*.

 # Important terms